saraclohisey/lab_handbook/Lab_Handbook.md

 #### Dry lab work

-**SOPS NEED TO BE ESTABLISHED**

 To ensure reproducibility your analysis pipeline should be well organized and well documented.

-You will be provided with an institute lab book and it is institute policy to record you project progression in this.
+You will be provided with an institute lab book and it is institute policy to record your project progression in this.

 It is important to take extensive notes for each step of your analysis pipeline – this includes indicating any pre-processing of the data.